-Refer any requests for company information, opinions or statements to the President & CEO, the Chief Financial Officer or the Chief Talent Officer & VP Communications.
-Do not share confidential or proprietary information through any method-either through conversation, writing, e-mail or other electronic media.
+Refer any requests for organization information, opinions or statements to the President & CEO, the Chief Financial Officer or the Senior Vice President, People & Culture.
+Do not share confidential or proprietary information through any method-either through conversation, writing, email or other electronic media.